twm/jwilm.github.io/source/articles/announcing-alacritty.html.md

 Alacritty is a new, blazing fast terminal emulator.
 It's written in Rust and uses OpenGL for rendering to be the fastest terminal emulator available.
 Try it today!
 Alacritty is [available on GitHub][Alacritty] in source form.
-Once Alacritty reaches an alpha level of readiness, precomiled binaries will be provided for supported operating systems.
+Once Alacritty reaches an alpha level of readiness, precompiled binaries will be provided for supported operating systems.

 <img width="743" alt="Alacritty Screenshot" src="https://cloud.githubusercontent.com/assets/4285147/21690874/19037262-d32b-11e6-9c18-706b1f979eb7.png">